Domains

 Can I recover damages for a domain dispute?

-Most dispute resolution processes focus on control of the domain rather than awarding damages.
+Most dispute resolution processes focus on the control of the domain name rather than awarding damages.
 You would not be recompensed in the event of a favourable decision.
-Court proceedings may be necessary if damages are sought, but these are expensive to pursue and rarely worth it if the goal is to seek damages given the large outlay.
+Court proceedings may be necessary if damages are sought, but these are expensive to pursue and rarely worth it if the only goal is to seek financial recompense.

 How much does a domain name dispute cost?